Dublin Guide from our Concierges

-Tony on Family Attractions
+Dane on Family Attractions

-Tony is a mine of information when it comes to family attractions.
+Dane is a mine of information when it comes to family attractions.
 In his own words: “If you’re here with the family, you’re all going to have a great time in Dublin, I promise.”

 1. Leprechaun Museum

 It’s the first Leprechaun Museum in the world and, of course, it’s in Dublin and not too far from the hotel.
 It’s a really fun way to explore our little world of Irish folklore and mythology.